playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 In our previous code sample, we showed that mounted side effects left unclean will cause bugs in our apps and performance headaches for our users.

-Lets cleanup these side effects using a handler that runs during a component's unmounting.
+Let's clean up these side effects using a handler that runs during a component's unmounting.
 To do this, we'll use JavaScript's `clearTimeout` to remove any `setTimeout`s that are left unrun:

 ```javascript
 const timeout = setTimeout(() => {